SystemsApproach/private5g/software/smallcell.rst

 Validating Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Regardless of which core you run, the UPF pod implements the Core's
+Regardless of which version of the Control Plane you run, 4G or 5G,
-User Plane.
-To verify that the UPF is propertly connected to the
+the UPF pod implements the Core's User Plane.
+To verify that the UPF
-network (which is important because the UPF has to connect to the
+is propertly connected to the network (which is important because the
-radio), you can check to see that the Macvlan networks ``core`` and
+UPF has to connect to the radio), you can check to see that the
-``access`` are properly configured on your server.
-This can be done
+Macvlan networks ``core`` and ``access`` are properly configured on
-using ``ifconfig``, and you should see results similar to the
+your server.
+This can be done using ``ifconfig``, and you should see
-following:
+results similar to the following:

 .. code-block::